 When your once small startup accelerates into the stars, your company organizational structure will have to mold.
 Mainly, one of the founders has to assume CEO status while everyone else trusts his leadership.
 This decision is monumental toward continuing your company’s upward trajectory if you pick the correct leader.

 The VP’s you added for 50 Full-Time Equivalents will need VP’s underneath them and so forth.
 You could add some additional positions to your SaaS business, such as Director of Business Development and Director of Communications.
 However, your new CEO and your MD Level team need to evaluate your company’s situation and make that call.

 Grow as You Go

 We’re firm believers that any good SaaS company organizational chart should account for growth.
 As more developers, marketing specialists, and sales representatives get excited about your product, you need to expand your operations by adding more team members.

 Our staff is just as convinced there are certain company growth points where financing is necessary to grow your SaaS business.
 “Grow as you go” is our company motto that directs how we dispense financing to established SaaS businesses and startups.
-To learn more about SaaS financing, give us a call at (602).909.5888.
+To learn more about SaaS financing, Contact Us today.

 Funding Solutions from RevTek Capital

 If you are looking to raise capital for your startup, choose RevTek.